When multi-day hiking, a good night’s sleep is essential and a good tent together with a sleeping bag and a pad takes care of that need.

 The tent that you are going to buy will be either “self-supported” or “fixed.”
 A tent called “self-supported” has the particularity to stand upright without pegs and guy ropes.

-The self-supported tents offer several advantages:
+Self-supported tents offer several advantages:

 - You can move them to another location without having to disassemble and reassemble the tent.